ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 This file iterates through every .csv in directory and sends the data contained to a google sheet shared with the team

-### Helpful Reference Content"
+### Helpful Reference Content

-1. Sample Google Sheet for Magento 2 health checklist The final output is a table of data in Google Sheets This is an illustrative example showcasing sample output for Magento 2
+1. [Sample Google Sheet for Magento 2 health checklist:] (https://docs.google.com/spreadsheets/d/1G2l6RlGlp3BYN02-17O_keadPe3isYw0-j7_87iQ-YQ/edit#gid=50897110)

+The final output is a table of data in Google Sheets This is an illustrative example showcasing sample output for Magento 2